Effie-Li/FFBP/tutorials/setting_up/installing_software.md

 ### Our software

-To install our software (and also get the homeworks), first navigate to the directory where you will keep class materials, e.g.
+To install our software (and also get the homeworks and other class materials), first navigate to the directory where you will keep class materials, e.g.
 ```bash
 cd ~/Documents/Psych209/
 ```